tooles01/OlfaControl_GUI/analysis/Documentation/README_plot_standard_olfa.md

 	- For each trial:
 		- **Adjust PID**
 			- Remove missing cells
-			- Create array of time values (using *c.nidaq_freq*) so we can create an array (*pid_data*) of [time, PID data] for this trial
+			- Create array of time values (using *plot_opts.nidaq_freq*) so we can create an array (*pid_data*) of [time, PID data] for this trial
-			- Shift PID up to 0
+			- Shift PID up to 0 (using baseline value)
 		- **Calculate mean PID value for this trial**
+			- To get the section of PID data we need for calculating the mean:
-			- Cut user-specified # of seconds from the beginning of the trial
+				- Cut 2 seconds from the beginning of the dataset (If *plot_opts.time_to_cut* is greater than 2 seconds, cut that amount of time)
-				- Get data starting at *c.time_to_cut* seconds into the trial (user-specified # of seconds)
-					- If *c.time_to_cut* is less than 2, cut off 2 seconds from beginning anyways
-			- Cut end of the trial: 0.1sec before PID drops below 0.1V
+				- Cut everything after the vial closed - currently, 100ms before the PID drops below 0.1V
-				- Find what time the PID drops below threshold (0.1V)
 					- If this was a normal trial: End time is 0.1 sec before PID drops below threshold
 					- If this was a 0 sccm trial (PID started below threshold value): End time is 4.0 sec after trial begins
 			- Get data for this period, calculate mean & standard deviation